 Opioid agonists reduce pain by acting primarily through interaction with opioid mu-receptors located in the brain, spinal cord, and smooth muscle.
 The primary site of therapeutic action is the central nervous system (CNS).
 Opioid agonists produce respiratory depression by direct action on the brain stem respiratory center.
+Buprenorphine (Butrans) differs in that it is a partial agonist/antagonist of opioid receptors.

-Naltrexone is a centrally acting mu-receptor antagonist that reverses the analgesic effects of mu-receptor agonists by competing for binding sites with opioids.
+Naltrexone is a centrally acting mu-receptor antagonist that reverses the analgesic effects of mureceptor agonists by competing for binding sites with opioids.